Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Linux-Notes.md

     2. check inode usage - `df -i`
 66. How to set a sticky bit and difference in small s and capital S
     1. Sticky bit is a special permissions for file and directory and superuser can delete or rename the file only even if other users have the write permission to the directory
-    2. For executable files, the sticky bit has no effect on modern systems.
-However, on directories, it is primarily used to prevent users from deleting or renaming each other's files in a shared directory like /tmp.
-This ensures that users can create and modify their own files within the directory, but cannot delete or modify files owned by other users.
-    3. Others with the full permission cannot rename or move a file or delete it only owner can or superuser.
-67. Difference in -S and -s in setuidBit
-    1. The setuid (set user ID) bit is a special permission in Unix-like operating systems that allows users to execute a program with the permissions of the program's owner rather than the permissions of the user who runs the program.
-When the setuid bit is set on an executable file, the program is executed with the privileges of the file's owner, typically root (the superuser).
-    2. When the setuid bit is set on an executable file, it's represented by the letter **`s`** or **`S`** in the owner's execute permission position.
-    - **`s`**: If the file has both the setuid bit and execute permission for the owner set.
-    - **`S`**: If the file has the setuid bit set but does not have execute permission for the owner.

-    - **`rwsr-xr-x`** : The setuid bit is set (**`s`**), and execute permission is also set for the owner (**`rwx`**).
-    - **`rws--x--x`** : The setuid bit is set (**`S`**), but execute permission for the owner is not set (**`--`**).
 68. Explain Booting Process of Linux.
     1. **BIOS/UEFI Initialisation:**
         - BIOS or UEFI firmware initialises hardware components like CPU, RAM, and storage devices.